sulli365/crawl4ai-rag/memory-bank/progress.md

 - Integration of documentation analysis with markdown export
 - Resolving dependency issues with crawl4ai and other packages

+## Recent Achievements
+- Resolved import conflicts by renaming the local `supabase` module to `db_client`
+- Successfully installed Playwright for web crawling capabilities
+- Fixed URL validation in the utils/validation.py file
+- Added missing `generate_embedding` function to app/embeddings.py
+- Updated all imports across the codebase to use the new module structure

 ## What's Left to Build

 ### Core Components (85% Complete)